csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

 certificates.</figcaption>
 </figure>

-As easy as that—that’s your list of potential origins!
+As easy as that — that’s your list of potential origins!

 ## Don’t `preconnect` Too Many Origins